 If the manager finds a better deal for you and you like it, then accept the offer and enjoy your new, low rate.
 If the manager tells you that they do not have a better offer, thank them for their time and ask them to cancel your service.

 Wow.
 That’s really all you can do?
 Well, I appreciate the effort, but I still need to cancel.
 Can you please cancel my service?

 Case Study: My Last Negotiation With Comcast

 Using this exact process, I called Comcast and lowered my bill from $104 per month to $74 per month, an annual savings of $360!
-While I originally wanted Internet only, I actually saved more money by keeping basic cable.
+While I originally wanted the Internet only, I actually saved more money by keeping basic cable.

 Oftentimes, companies bundle services together to “save you money.”
 In reality, they get you to switch all of your services to one provider, like Comcast, so that they can slowly increase your service fees to get more of your hard-earned money.

 That is why you must look at the big picture and switch service providers every now and then.
 Yes, it is annoying to switch providers, but switching could save you hundreds of dollars per year and take just a few minutes of your time.

 This article means nothing if you don’t act on it.

 So call Comcast right now (1-800-934-6489) and use this guide to save money on your cable, phone, and Internet service.